oyemadeiyanuoluwa/LITA_Class_Documentation/README.md

 * Gross Margin Percentage: Gross margin percentage is a financial metric that shows the proportion of revenue that exceeds the cost of goods sold (COGS).
 * Gross Income: Gross income refers to the total earnings of an individual or business before any deductions or taxes are applied.
 For businesses, it is often calculated as revenue minus the cost of goods sold (COGS).
 * Rating: Rating refers to an evaluation or assessment of quality, performance, or value.

+## Project Overview
+This project was designed to address the following analysis goal:
+* The Sum of the Gross income made by each Product Line in Each Month.
+* The Sum of the Unit Price of each Product Line.